Ferrer-Dalmau Foundation

-The Ferrer-Dalmau Art and History Foundation (FFD), better known as the Ferrer-Dalmau Foundation, is a Spanish non-profit foundation founded on January 11, 2022 by the Spanish painter and academic Augusto Ferrer-Dalmau, known as the Painter of Battles, and whose purpose is the dissemination, training and enhancement of the historical, artistic and cultural resources of Spain by carrying out activities such as workshops, exhibitions, forums, etc. To carry out this task, different arts are used, such as painting, sculpture, architecture, literature, comics, music or cinema, among others.
+The Ferrer-Dalmau Art and History Foundation (FFD), better known as the Ferrer-Dalmau Foundation, is a Spanish non-profit foundation founded on June 30, 2021 by the Spanish painter and academic Augusto Ferrer-Dalmau, known as the Painter of Battles.
+Its purpose is the dissemination, training and enhancement of the historical, artistic and cultural resources of Spain by carrying out activities such as workshops, exhibitions, forums, etc. To fulfill this task, different arts are used, such as painting, sculpture, architecture, literature, comics, music or cinema, among others.

 Mission

 According to its founder, Augusto Ferrer-Dalmau Nieto, the FFD was created to be able to cover university teaching, occupational training and cultural dissemination of Spain's historical legacy in a single project based mainly on two models: